 Flowers: The flowers are a tubular bell shaped which cluster at the top of the stem.
 Foxglove flowers come in a variety of mottled colours including white, yellow, purple or pink.
 These usually hang to one side of the spike.
 Flowering occurs over a long period from spring to autumn.

-Fruit/Seed: Millions of small dark seeds are produced from each plant.
+Fruit/Seed: Millions of small dark, highly viable seeds are produced from each plant.

 Distribution: A garden escape which can be found growing naturally in many parts of Tasmania, particularly in damp and shady places.